anthobarbarich/paradisecity/content/practical.md

       Check-in: Continuously from Friday July 5th, starting at 14.00h.
       Check-out: Monday, July 8th, before 11h00.
     question: OPENING HOURS?
-  - answer: 'Only at the festival, sorry.'
+  - answer: Yes there will be lockers on the campsite.
     question: ARE THERE LOCKERS ON THE CAMPSITES?
 others:
   - answer: >-